Age verification on X – how does it work and do you need to do it?

 People see it as an attack on privacy and there are strong opinions on either side of the debate.

-X says it uses Au10ticx, Persona, and Stripe for ID verification, with Stripe being used for creators in the US.
+X previously said it uses Au10ticx, Persona, and Stripe for ID verification, with Stripe being used for creators in the US.
+But Au10ticx is no longer listed in its ID Verification Policy & Privacy guidance.

 Questions are being asked about how any data submitted is stored – and how securely.